rsapping2/my-website/src/content/blog/networking-post-jobloss-101.md

 12. Recruiters
 - Recruiters can still be valuable, but not all are created equal.
 Their effectiveness depends on the industry, company size, and the current job market.
 With fewer open roles in 2025, outreach from recruiters may be less reliable than before, but building relationships with recruiters in your niche can still lead to great opportunities.
+- One of the easiest places to meet recruiters is on Linkedin.
+I personally find a lot of fake accounts as well, so do due diligence when reaching out.
+Before you reach out, try to first follow a recruiter.
+Then you can commoent on posts or interests, and eeventually connect with a message.
+Ensure your message is customized based on a job they posted, a company you are interested in, and/or a shared connection or background.

 ### Bottom Line
 In today’s highly competitive and ever so shrinking job market, building and growing your professional network is essential to stand out and get a real shot at securing the opportunities you are aiming for.
 By establishing a strong presence on platforms like LinkedIn, engaging with communities, seeking thoughtful advice, and maintaining relationships, you create meaningful connections that can directly lead to new connections, introductions and opportunities.
 When you consistently engage by sharing your thoughts, joining conversations, and supporting others, you stay visible and build trust.
 Over time, this kind of genuine interaction can open doors and lead to real job opportunities.